User Guide

 Unlocking paid access

-Click the "Unlock All Exact Locations" button in the top-right corner of the site.
-You will be prompted to create a free account and complete a one-time payment of €4.99.
+Click the "☕ Buy Me a Coffee to Unlock All Locations" button in the top-right corner of the site.
+You will be prompted to create a free account and complete a one-time payment.
 Access is granted immediately after payment and is linked to your account — sign in on any device to use it.

 Free preview locations

-5. To Do & Visited lists
+5. To Do list

 Adding & removing photos

-- 📍 To Do — adds the location to your To Do list.
+Open any photo and use the 📍 To Do button at the bottom of the comparison panel to add the location to your list.
 Click again (📌) to remove it.

 Map indicators